Packing Information for Winter, November-April

 - A wool or synthetic thermal face mask, neck tube or balaclava to protect your face

-- Two to three sets of long underwear and thick warm socks (wool or synthetic thermal)
+- At least two sets of long underwear and thick warm socks (wool or synthetic thermal)

 - Comfortable indoor shoes or thick slippers to wear inside the cabins